 Online interest for Balenciaga over time

-The fine jewellery and watches brand appeals to the younger generation of luxury shoppers who covet Cartier’s love bangles and Panthers watches and are comfortable purchasing them online.
-Cartier makes 43% of its sales to under-35s worldwide.
-The trend is even more apparent in Asia where more than half of their customers are Millennials.
+The French luxury jewelry and high-end watch brand continues to produce a combination of highly polished videos and timeless design to appeal to a younger generation of luxury shoppers.
+The brand’s customers covet Cartier’s love bangles (one of the most searched for pieces of jewelry on Google) and Panthers watches, and are comfortable purchasing them online.
+In 2018, Cartier was already making 43% of its sales to consumers under 35 years old – testament to Cartier’s ability to resonate with the new generations of luxury shoppers.
+The trend is even more apparent in Asia, where more than half of their customers are Millennials and Gen Z.

 Most popular Cartier items online